Overview

 Our representative experience includes:

-- Defending more than one hundred collective action and wage and hour class-action cases for clients in retail, casual dining, hospitality, professional services, manufacturing, food processing, insurance and transportation industries.
+- Defended over one hundred class and collective actions for clients in retail, casual dining, financial services, hospitality, professional services, energy, manufacturing, food processing, pharmaceutical, and logistics and transportation industries.

-- Lead counsel in a national collective action presenting first impression "tip pooling" claims — after 98 percent of the national class was decertified, the claims of the remaining opt-in plaintiffs were adjudicated at a representative proof jury trial (Fifth Circuit and Southern District of Texas).
+- Lead counsel in a national FLSA collective action presenting first impression "tip pooling" claims — after 98 percent of the national class was decertified, the claims of the remaining opt-in plaintiffs were adjudicated at a representative proof jury trial (Fifth Circuit and Southern District of Texas).

 Insights